MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 #### Diagnose and solve problems tool for Virtual Machines

-Change Analysis displays as an insight card in your virtual machine's **Diagnose and solve problems** tool.
+Change Analysis (classic) displays as an insight card in your virtual machine's **Diagnose and solve problems** tool.
 The insight card displays the number of changes or issues a resource experiences within the past 72 hours.

 1. Within your virtual machine, select **Diagnose and solve problems** from the left menu.
 1. Go to **Troubleshooting tools**.